 When you are going to move some of your data and/or applications to a SAN, how do you go about it?
 If you already have one or more SANs in your outfit, then you know what to do.
 But what if you don't?
-This tip, excerpted from InformIT,
+This tip, excerpted from InformIT, talks about the easiest way to slide your new SAN into your infrastructure, so that you can have your SAN, and expand it, too.

 The article on InformIT from which this tip is excerpted comes from The Essential Guide to Storage Area Networks, first edition, published by Prentice Hall.